 You are only eligible for this state-based aid if you have graduated high school in and/or lived in one of the participating states for a certain amount of time prior to your college application.

 If you live in one of the states that offer state-based aid, you will only be able to access it if you have received a Deferred Action for Childhood Arrivals (DACA) decision.
 If you do not hold DACA, you are not eligible for state-based aid anywhere, even if it is offered in your state.
-Applying for DACA could be the right choice for you, but not everyone is eligible to apply.
+Applying for DACA could be the right choice for you, but at the moment, no new applications are being processed by the Department of Homeland Security.
+DACA may be fully reinstated in the future, though.
 Find out more about its eligibility requirements here.

 How do I apply for state-based financial aid if I seem to be eligible?